Saboteur II: Avenging Angel: Legacy

-A remake of the game was released on 2019 (32 years after the release of the original game) on Steam, Nintendo Switch, PS4, and Xbox One.
+A remake of the game was released in 2019 (32 years after the release of the original game) on Steam, Nintendo Switch, PS4, and Xbox One.
 It came with a few additions like new graphics, many remixes of the original music, and more information on the lore.Deep Cover (a Saboteur 2 prequel for the ZX Spectrum 128) won Best Text Adventure at the Planeta Sinclair 'Game of the Year' awards 2021.

-Following the release of the remake, two sequels were planned: Saboteur SiO was released in 2020 and Saboteur ZERO is slated for a late 2022 release.
+Following the release of the remake, two sequels were planned: Saboteur SiO was released in 2020 and Saboteur ZERO was slated for a late 2022 release.

-All mentioned above is being made by the original author of Saboteur.